esp-rs/book/src/writing-your-own-application/generate-project-from-template.md

-# Generating Projects From Templates
+# Generating Projects from Templates

 We currently maintin two template repositories:
 - [esp-template] - `no_std` template.